MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/index.md

 # Windows Hardware Dev Center dashboard

+The Windows Hardware Dev Center Dashboard enables you to create and manage your system and driver submissions quickly and easily, with improved experiences for:

+* Using the dashboard API to programmatically work with submissions

+* HCK/HLK device certification submissions

+* Publishing to Windows Update as either a critical and/or dynamic update using shipping labels

+* Sharing your driver with another company (Resell)

+* Customizing your driver after initial certification (DUA)

+* Managing your users and legal agreements

+* System/Hardware certification submissions

 The Windows Hardware Dev Center Dashboard replaces the legacy (Sysdev) dashboard for most hardware tasks including hardware certification, collaborative driver development, and driver distribution through Windows Update.
+To get started, watch our introductory [video series](http://go.microsoft.com/fwlink/?LinkID=828003), and see [Get started with the Hardware Program](get-started-with-the-hardware-dashboard.md) for registration details.

+> [!NOTE]
+> Until the following services are migrated, you must continue to use the legacy (Sysdev) to perform the following:
+> * WLK device certification submissions
+> * Device Metadata
+> * Remote Debugging (WRD)
+> * Certified Products List
+>
+> See [Legacy dashboard services](dashboard-services.md) for more information.

 <ul class="cardsFTitle panelContent">
     <li>